DylanDDeng/bubblebrain/content/notes/NewCodingModelfromKuaishou.md

 API keys are available via the [Kuaishou Wanqing](https://www.streamlake.com) console.

 For a quick benchmark, I reran my usual SVG generation test (the Xbox controller graphic).
-Output quality is still behind Claude’s native models, so there is room for improvement.
+Output quality is still behind other models, so there is room for improvement.

 ![](https://image-1325800846.cos.ap-nanjing.myqcloud.com/ScreenShot_2025-10-24_111215_221.png)